 This year, Monkey wanted to try a science fair project that could have real-life applications.
 She decided to try an energy efficient window science fair project to determine which type of window covering is the best to use to prevent heat from the sun from coming in through the windows and driving up our energy bills during the summer.

-This science fair project is low-cost, and kids can do it entirely on their own!
+This science fair project and science experiment for kids is low-cost, and kids can do it entirely on their own!

 Energy Efficient Window Science Fair Project